iamkrunal/metest/README.md

 # Assumption
 * The transactions csv is in valid format
 * User inputs are in valid format
+* Reversal transactions are only considered if they are valid to count under the input date range provided
-NOTE: No exception handling has been programmed
+* No exception handling has been programmed

 # Building a jar
 gradlew build jar